 If your working copy has other projects included with svn:externals properties, those externals will be listed at the bottom of the branch/tag dialog.
-For each external, the target path, the source URL and the revision is shown.
-The revision of the external is determined from the working copy, which means it shows the revision that external actually points to.
+For each external, the target path and the source URL is shown.

-If you want to make sure that the new tag always is in a consistent state, check all the externals to have their revisions fixed to their current working copy revision.
+If you want to make sure that the new tag always is in a consistent state, check all the externals to have their revisions pinned.
 If you don't check the externals and those externals point to a HEAD revision which might change in the future, checking out the new tag will check out that HEAD revision of the external and your tag might not compile anymore.
 So it's always a good idea to set the externals to an explicit revision when creating a tag.